Difference Between EIGRP and OSPF

 Cisco, the leading network hardware manufacturer, made EIGR and occupies much of the market.
 But OSPF is used because it supports various manufacturers’ devices and strong standard protocol.

-The difference does not end here, there are many distinctions highlighted in this article.
+The difference does not end here, and there are many distinctions highlighted in this article.

 EIGRP vs OSPF

-The difference between EIGRP and OSPF is that their scalability.
-EIGRP is vendor-specific and complicated and fails to migrate of vendor and leads to less scalability.
-On the other hand, OSPF is a simple and open standard protocol, and as a result, it can be scaled easily.
+The difference between EIGRP and OSPF is their scalability.
+EIGRP is vendor-specific and complicated and fails to migrate vendors, and leads to less scalability.
+On the other hand, OSPF is a simple and open standard protocol, so it can be scaled easily.

 EIGRP vs OSPF

-EIGRP protocol is a complex one but can easily work in small and large networks.
-As it uses features of link-state routing protocol and distance vector route routing known as the hybrid protocol.
+EIGRP protocol is complex but can easily work in small and large networks as it uses features of link-state routing protocol and distance vector route routing known as the hybrid protocol.

 The contraction of Open Shortest Path First is OSPF.
 It is a classless routing protocol and can be deployed and used in a variety of networks.